 8. Canva Magic Studio

-Pat's take: I don't use it for blog images (ComfyUI territory), but for Pinterest pins and social graphics, it's unbeatable.
-Skip the AI image generator (mediocre), but Magic Resize — one design auto-formatted for every platform — saves two hours weekly.
-If you're a non-designer creating multi-platform content, Canva Pro is probably the best value on this entire list.
+Pat’s take: I don’t use it for blog images (that’s ComfyUI territory), but for Pinterest pins and social graphics it’s unbeatable.
+Skip the AI image generator (mediocre), but Magic Resize — one design auto-formatted for every platform — saves me about two hours weekly of the repetitive resizing I used to delegate.
+If you’re a non-designer producing multi-platform content, Canva Pro is probably the best value on this entire list.

 Rating: 4/5